cloudposse/docs/content/glossary/helm-chart.md

 ---
 title: "Helm Chart"
-description: "A *Helm Chart* is a package that defines all the kubernetes resources necessary for deploying an application to kubernetes."
+description: "A 'Helm Chart' is a package that defines all the kubernetes resources necessary for deploying an application to kubernetes."
 terms:
 - helm chart
 - helm charts